Skip to content

 flowchart LR

-Agent[Letta Agent] -->|Tool Call| Letta[Letta Server]
+Agent[Letta agent] -->|Tool call| Letta[Letta server]

-Letta -->|Forward Request| MCP[MCP Server]
+Letta -->|Forward request| MCP[MCP server]

-MCP -->|Execute Tool| Tool[External Service]
+MCP -->|Execute rool| Tool[External service]

 Tool -->|Result| MCP

-MCP -->|Return Result| Letta
+MCP -->|Return result| Letta

 Letta -->|Continue| Agent

-• Controlled by: MCP server (external)
+• Controlled by: The MCP server (external)

-• Permissions: Defined by MCP server implementation
+• Permissions: Defined by the MCP server implementation

 • Dependencies: Managed by MCP server

-• Security: MCP server’s responsibility
+• Security: The MCP server’s responsibility

 Unlike custom tools that run in Letta’s sandbox or client-side tools that run in your application, MCP tools are completely managed by the external MCP server.